or why 2+2 is not always 4

 Let’s try now to figure out what rows are used to compute the result set when the

-original query contains COUNT(DISTINCT `user_id`)
+original query contains COUNT(DISTINCT `user_id`).

-For that we need to add the DISTINCT
+For that we need to add the DISTINCT modifier to the SELECT clause and drop out

-column because it guarantees all the rows are distinct and defeats the purpose
+the PK column because it guarantees all the rows are distinct and defeats the purpose

-of our query (we are interested only in distict combinations of date
+of our query (we are interested only in distict combinations of date and user_id).

 1 | SELECT DISTINCT `date`, `user_id` |